Wielbark culture: Characteristics

 A stone circle in northern Poland – Kashubia.

-Before 1 AD, when the Roman Empire began to be more influential in northern Europe, there was relative consistency in burial practices between the Rhine and Vistula.
+Before the Common Era, as the Roman Empire became more influential in northern Europe, there was relative consistency in burial practices between the Rhine and Vistula.
 Bodies were normally cremated and there were few grave goods, if any.
 This began to change, possibly reflecting increasing social stratification.
 The Wielbark culture, for example, is distinguished by its occasional use of monumental "barrow" burials.

-The Wielbark culture is primarily differentiated from its predecessor the Oksywie culture by the introduction of inhumation as opposed to cremation, which began around 1 AD.
+The Wielbark culture is primarily distinguished from its predecessor, the Oksywie culture, by the adoption of inhumation rather than cremation.
 Notably, the Wielbark culture used both rituals.
 Despite this, there is also evidence for continuity between the two cultures.
-This is interpreted as being caused by an evolution in spiritual culture.
+This is interpreted as resulting from an evolution in spiritual culture.

 The neighbouring Przeworsk culture, on the other hand, long continued to practice cremation, and whereas Wielbark burials never included weapons, Przeworsk burials often did.
-In the second century AD however, the burial practices of the Wielbark culture began to spread into Przeworsk areas.
+In the second century, however, the burial practices of the Wielbark culture began to spread into the Przeworsk area.

-Instead, the artifacts found are mostly ornaments and costumes, although a few graves have shown spurs, these being the only warrior attributes found.
+Instead, the artifacts recovered are mostly ornaments and costumes, although a few graves have yielded spurs, the only warrior attributes found.
 The people of the Wielbark culture used both inhumation and cremation techniques for burying their dead.

 The Wielbark culture played an important role in the Amber Road.
 A complex series of wooden bridges and causeways built by the Wielbark culture were probably connected to this trade.

 The Wielbark culture appears to have practiced mixed agriculture.
-Their lack of agricultural expertise made their fields less fertile, which caused the population to be quite mobile.
+Their lack of agricultural expertise reduced field fertility, leading to greater population mobility.
 Several settlements however remained stable for hundreds of years.

-A characteristic of the Wielbark culture, which it had in common with southern Scandinavia, was the raising of stone covered mounds, stone circles, solitary stelae and variations of cobble cladding.
+A characteristic of the Wielbark culture, shared with southern Scandinavia, was the construction of stone-covered mounds, stone circles, solitary stelae, and variations in cobble cladding.
 These stone circles might have been places of communal meetings.

 The Wielbark culture displays several characteristics similar to those of the Chernyakhov culture.
-This includes the creation of handmade bowl-shaped ceramics, the wearing by females of fibula brooches on each shoulder, the presence of Germanic longhouses, the practice of both cremation and inhumation, and the lack of weapons deposited in burials.
+This includes the creation of handmade bowl-shaped ceramics, the wearing by females of fibulae on each shoulder, the presence of the Germanic longhouses, the practice of both cremation and inhumation, and the lack of weapons deposited in burials.